20 July plot: Background

-Since 1938, there had been groups plotting an overthrow of some kind within the German Army and in the German Military Intelligence Organization.
-Early leaders of these plots included Major General Hans Oster, Colonel General Ludwig Beck and Field Marshal Erwin von Witzleben.
-Oster was the deputy head of the Military Intelligence Office.
-Beck was a former Chief of Staff of the German Army High Command (OKH).
-Von Witzleben was the former commander of the German 1st Army and the former Commander-in-Chief of the German Army Command in the West.
+Since 1938 there had been groups plotting an overthrow of some kind within the German Army and in the German Military Intelligence Organization.
+Early leaders of these plots included Major General Hans Oster, the deputy head of the Military Intelligence Office; Colonel General Ludwig Beck, a former Chief of Staff of the German Army High Command (OKH); and Field Marshal Erwin von Witzleben, a former commander of the German 1st Army and the former Commander-in-Chief of the German Army Command in the West.
 They soon established contacts with several prominent civilians, including Carl Goerdeler, the former mayor of Leipzig, and Helmuth James von Moltke, the great-grandnephew of Moltke the Elder, hero of the Franco-Prussian War.

 Groups of military plotters exchanged ideas with civilian, political, and intellectual resistance groups in the Kreisauer Kreis (which met at the von Moltke estate in Kreisau) and in other secret circles.
 Moltke was against killing Hitler; instead, he wanted him placed on trial.
 Moltke said, "we are all amateurs and would only bungle it".
 Moltke also believed killing Hitler would be hypocritical: Hitler and National Socialism had turned wrongdoing into a system, something which the resistance should avoid.

 Plans to stage an overthrow and prevent Hitler from launching a new world war were developed in 1938 and 1939, but were aborted because of the indecision of Army General Franz Halder and Field Marshal Walther von Brauchitsch, and the failure of the Western powers to oppose Hitler's aggression until 1939.